Diesel-Jeans/signal/README.md

 docker-compose up
 ```

-2. Open the brower on `localhost:5050` and login using the PGADMIN email and password.
+2. (Optionally) Open the brower on `localhost:5050` and login using the PGADMIN email and password.

 4. Start the server, and it should successfully connect to the database.
 Enjoy!